AdoptOpenJDK/openjdk-nightly/README.md

 This repository is for publishing all of the nightly builds from the AdoptOpenJDK OpenJDK build community.

-These binaries are built using an openly shared build tool chain (see https://github.com/AdoptOpenJDK/openjdk-build)
+These binaries are built on a shared CI infrastructure (see http://ci.adoptopenjdk.net) using an openly shared build tool chain (see https://github.com/AdoptOpenJDK/openjdk-build)

 ## WARNING: THESE ARE NOT FOR PRODUCTION USE